 During the first six months of fiscal year 2018, JAXPORT recorded 27 percent growth in total container shipments over the same period last year, moving 634,460 twenty-foot equivalent container units (TEU).
 JAXPORT's fiscal year runs Oct.
 1 through Sept.
 30.

-JAXPORT's Asian container volumes continue to grow, up 13 percent in the first two months of the fiscal year, with more than 65,227 TEU moved.
+JAXPORT's Asian container volumes continue to grow, up 16 percent in the first six months of the fiscal year, with 209,803 TEU moved.

-Over the past five years, JAXPORT has recorded an average of 21 percent annual growth in Asian container volumes.
-A federal project to deepen the Jacksonville shipping channel to 47 feet to accommodate more cargo aboard the largest ships is set to begin construction in early 2018.
+The federal project to deepen the Jacksonville shipping channel to 47 feet to accommodate more cargo aboard the largest container ships from Asia began construction in February 2018.

-The port's Puerto Rican volumes grew nearly 40 percent during this period with 125,537 TEU moved, up from 90,244 during the same time last year.
-As the primary U.S. port for trade with Puerto Rico, JAXPORT and its partners are on the frontlines of supplying relief aid to the residents following Hurricane Maria's devastation in late September.
+JAXPORT's Puerto Rican volumes have also increased, growing 40 percent with 375,633 TEU moved, up from 267,827 during the same time last year.
+As the primary U.S. port for trade with Puerto Rico, JAXPORT and its partners continue to supply aid to the residents following Hurricane Maria's devastation in September.

 Last year, JAXPORT and private users of the harbor moved more than 1.3 million TEU, making Jacksonville the No. 1 container port complex in Florida.